ibm-cloud-docs/power-iaas/pricing.md

 | 300 hours                 | (300 hours x $0.343)/month = $103      | 1 core, 8 GB memory, 150 GB disk, AIX  |
 | 430 hours                 | (430 hours x $0.465)/month = $200      | 1 core, 16 GB memory, 150 GB disk, AIX |
 | 730 hours (Monthly Total) | $103 + $200 = $303 (Monthly Total) | 1 core, 16 GB memory, 150 GB disk, AIX |
-{: caption="Monthly LPAR charges" caption-side="top"}
+{: caption="Monthly LPAR charges" caption-side="bottom"}

-In this example, the LPAR resources are increased (after reaching 300 hours in the month) from 8 GB to 16 GB of memory.
+In this example, if 300 hours is reached in the month, the LPAR resources are increased from 8 GB to 16 GB of memory.
 The price of the LPAR is prorated by the hour for the final monthly price of $303.

 ## Part number descriptions